 The bass loud enough to shake the windows of the old third floor flat she and her mother had lived in together in Swim City.
-Swim City—It had been a rather sought out place, filled with flashy teens and young adults littering the streets, checking out the nightlife that the city was known for.
+Swim City—it had been a rather sought out place, filled with flashy teens and young adults littering the streets, checking out the nightlife that the city was famous for.
 Everything was great.
-She had her Momma, and the nice family above them who owned the building watching over them.
+She had her Momma, and they had the nice family above them who owned the building watching over them.

 It was wonderful.

 It had been wonderful.
 And that's how it should've still been today—but then, something happened.
 Something awful, unpredictable and scary had happened.